Information on the Freedom of Information Act

 What to do if you're dissatisfied

-If you're unhappy with the information provided, or if you disagree with any exemptions applied, you may ask for an internal review using the contact details below.
+If you're unhappy with how your request has been handled, or if you disagree with any exemptions applied, you may ask for an internal review using the contact details below.
 This will be carried out by an officer not involved with the original response to your request.

-You should be informed of the decision in 20 working days (or in exceptional cases, 40 working days) for Freedom of Information requests, and 40 working days for information covered by the Environmental Information Regulations.
+You should be informed of the decision in 20 working days (or in exceptional cases, 40 working days).

 If, after an internal review, you remain dissatisfied, you may make a complaint to the Information Commissioner's Office who are responsible for adjudicating on the way requests have been handled.